 Help students plan a demonstration project in which students share their work and the results of the service project with other students or community members.

-Thank those who helped to make the project happen.
-Send thank you letters to anyone who donated time, money, or supplies including local organizations, businesses, parents, teachers, and principals.
+Students thank those who helped to make the project happen and send thank you letters to anyone who donated time, money, or supplies including local organizations, businesses, parents, teachers, and principals.

-Students reflect on their own growth over the course of this unit by comparing journal entries and their Lifestyle Logs from the beginning of the unit.
-Journals: Have students write a definition of good health based on all they’ve learned in the program.
-Then have them reread the definition they wrote for good health in Lesson One.
-How have their definitions changed?
-Body Image Follow-up: Have students write a paragraph describing their own body image.
-Then have them reread their journal entries fromLesson Oneand compare.
-Discuss: How has what you’ve learned in this unit changed how you feel about your body?
-Lifestyle Logs: Have students review all their logs.
+Students reflect on their own growth over the course of this unit by comparing journal entries.
 What changes do they see in eating or exercise or TV time habits over the course of Building Healthy Communities?
 Are they eating more fruits and vegetables and less junk food (extras)?
 Are they more aware of what they eat and how much?

 Through analysis of surveys, research, interests, and talents, students select and plan a service project to improve an area of community health.
 They carry out the project and demonstrate the process and outcomes to a community audience.